dp-pcs/Trilogy-AI-CoE-MCP-Remote/README.md

 ### For Other MCP-Compatible Applications

-Use the server URL: `http://ai-coe-mcp.latentgenius.ai`
+Use the MCP server URL: `https://ai-coe-mcp.latentgenius.ai/mcp`

 ## API Endpoints